Top 8 Reasons Why You’re Broke

 5. Frivolous Expenses

-Another kind of frivolous expense is buying new-fangled or latest electronics and smartphones.
+Another frivolous expense is buying new or latest electronics and smartphones.
 This could also happen because you have a credit card or a seller is offering easy credit with soft repayment terms.

 Regardless, any expenses on stuff that you don’t really use or need is a frivolous expense, in my humble opinion.
 This doesn’t apply only to expensive gadgets.
 I’m also considering the cable TV channel packages that we seldom watch, magazine and newspaper subscriptions though we barely read and lots of such expenses that’re done without any real need.